The Attica Riots

 By order of Governor Nelson Rockefeller, after consulting with President Richard Nixon, armed corrections officers and state and local police were sent in to regain control of the prison.
 By the time they stopped firing, 10 correctional officers and civilian employees were dead.

 During this violent riot, many of the founding fathers of CPOF were just starting in their career.
 As CPOF was founded and grew, they were there for the families and survivors of the Attica Prison Riots.
 Frequently, John Stockholm, Donny Almeter and Mike Smith have made appearances and spoke publicly about their experience.
 It serves as a warning and reminder of not only how dangerous the inside of the walls are, but how important it is to take care of our own.
-The Attica prison right left behind widows, countless children and a broken village surrounding the prison.
+The Attica prison riot left behind widows, countless children and a broken village surrounding the prison.

 Annually, CPOF’s board of directors and National Honor Guard travel to the memorial service held at Attica Prison in honor of the survivors and those killed during the riots.